govau/design-system-components/packages/core/README.md

 * v1.0.1 - Adjusting how colors are generated from other colors
 * v1.0.0 - Moved to AU namespace, added new color themes and spacing
 * v0.1.3 - Moved to System fonts
-* v0.1.2 - Fixed newly introduced uikit-svguri bug; ups
+* v0.1.2 - Fixed newly introduced auds-svguri bug; ups
-* v0.1.1 - Fixed uikit-svguri bug
+* v0.1.1 - Fixed auds-svguri bug
 * v0.1.0 - 💥 Initial version